Cal Raleigh Preview, Player Props: Mariners vs. Reds

 Cal Raleigh At The Plate

-- In 38 games this year (31.4%), Raleigh has picked up an RBI, and in 17 of those games (14.0%) he had two or more.
+- Raleigh has driven in a run in 38 games this year (31.1%), including 17 games with more than one RBI (13.9%).
 He has also driven in three or more of his team's runs in four contests.

-- In 50 of 121 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 51 of 122 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.